jacobeisenstein/gt-css-class/README.md

   [Sparse Additive Generative Models of Text](http://www.cc.gatech.edu/~jeisenst/papers/icml2011.pdf) (Eisenstein et al, 2011) is simpler and better.
 + [Simple supervised document geolocation with geodesic grids](http://hnk.ffzg.hr/bibl/acl2011/Long/pdf/ACL-HLT2011096.pdf) by Wing and Baldridge, 2011.
++ [Discriminating gender on Twitter](http://dl.acm.org/citation.cfm?id=2145568) by Burger et al, 2011.
+[Gender identity and lexical variation in social media]() by Bamman, Eisenstein, and Schnoebelen, 2014.
+Contact me for a preprint.

 **Networks**
 + Chapters 13 and 14 of E&K explain PageRank and hubs and authorities in networks.
 The focus is on the web, but 14.5 describes very cool applications to legal citation analysis.